gilmerperez/readme-generator/README.md

 * Generated sample README.md file is located in the output folder

-* The URL of the GitHub repository: [GitHub Repository](https://github.com/gilmerperez/module-7-challenge)

 ## Additional Information

 Review the [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) as a reminder of everything that a high-quality, professional README should contain.